openedx/edx-ace/README.rst

 |pypi-badge| |travis-badge| |codecov-badge| |doc-badge| |pyversions-badge| |license-badge|

 The automated communication engine, A.C.E. for short, is a Django app for messaging learners on the edX platform.
 This app can be installed in any edX project, but has only been tested with ``edx-platform``.
-Email delivery (via Sailthru) is the only current delivery channel.
+Email delivery (via Sailthru and Django Email) are the currently supported delivery channels.
 In the future we may add support for other delivery channels such as push notifications.